Vietnamese Fish Sauce Dipping Sauce (Nuoc Mam Cham)

 If these dishes do not come with Nuoc Mam Cham, there's no point in eating!
 Nuoc Mam Cham is such a major component of Vietnamese cooking that it should be a prerequisite for being Vietnamese.

-There are ready-made fish sauce dipping sauces readily available in stores, but the best ones are the ones you make yourself.
+There are ready-made fish sauce dipping sauces readily available in stores, but the best ones are the ones you make yourself with fresh ingredients.

-I've grown up eating this sauce.
-It has such a delicate taste that any small addition can go from incredibly tasty to incredibly bad.
+Nuoc Mam Cham has such a delicate taste that any small addition can transform the sauce to incredibly off-putting to amazingly fantastic.
 Many people, including myself, frequently get the ratios of ingredients wrong.
-I finally turned to the my cooking-extraordinaire mother-in-law for help.
+I finally turned to my cooking-extraordinaire mother-in-law for help.
 Her recipe is so delicious that I have seen guests slurp down her sauce.
 Her recipe is the perfect combination of sour, sweet, salty and spicy.
 Her secret ingredient?
 Coconut soda.
 My Vietnamese dipping sauce woes are now over as I finally asked her to quantify each ingredient after many failed solo attempts.

 Below is her recipe for the best Vietnamese Fish Sauce Dipping Sauce ever.